-When you sponsor an event the only thing you should be thinking about is the event return on investment or ROI.
+When you sponsor an event the only thing you should be thinking about is the return on investment, ROI.
 Your ROI may be sales, phone calls, introductions, exposure to a key audience, community support.
 It’s different for every brand.

 Sponsor an event that can deliver exactly what you want with proof that it’s been done for like businesses with like targets.
 No matter what event you sponsor be sure to get a solid contract that includes your deliverables so there are no surprises.
 If you don’t get what’s promised have a clause explaining what’s going to be done in return.

 All event sponsorships should offer a mix of the following:

 1. Tactics that directly communicate and reach your target audience

 You might sell products to CEOs of sign stores in Miami.
 Then the event sponsorship should be able to put your brand in front of that group in a meaningful way.
 You don’t want a banner or a PA announcement to talk for you.
 Get your product into one of their luncheons or sponsor a celebrity speaker at their event.
 It has to make an impact and be memorable.